delalama/ReactAxios/README.md

 The first library to do http requests i found is Axios.

-The nomenclature is as simple as possible.
+The nomenclature is as simple as possible, look at componentDidMount function.

 ![Axios pic](https://github.com/delalama/ReactAxios/blob/master/reactAxiosPics/2.png)

-Instead of the boring and confusing way to declare components in Angular( version 5 is what i remember )
+Use the created component

 ![Component pic](https://github.com/delalama/ReactAxios/blob/master/reactAxiosPics/3.png)

+Simple as it seems

 ![Result pic](https://github.com/delalama/ReactAxios/blob/master/reactAxiosPics/1.png)